Capital Area (Austin) Chapter

 Know of a school or community group that would like to start a TAME Club in the Capital Area?
-We’re keeping registration open until March 31, 2021 to help more receive toolkits and funding, support seniors applying for scholarships, and join the TAME Ecosystem conversation.
+Club and Student Registration starts in Early August!

 TAME Clubs are free!
-You don’t need to be a teacher, librarian, or STEM professional to register a TAME Club.
-You need an adult, 6 students in grades K-12, and to meet regularly in person or virtually to do something (anything!)
-STEM-related.
+You don’t need to be a teacher, librarian, or engineering professional to register a TAME Club.
+You need an adult, 8 students in grades 6-12, and to meet regularly to do something (anything!) engineering-related.
 You can register scout troops, homeschool groups, NSBE Jr. clubs, and others with TAME, too!
 Sign up today.

 Event | Date | Location | Results | Photos |